 Backup important data

 A computer or its hard drive can fail at any time and without warning.
-When it does all your personal documents, letters, pictures, music, video, etc. is lost and in many situations cannot be recovered or costs a lot of money to be recovered.
-Make sure you have backups of all your important data so it is not lost when the computer fails.
+When it does all your personal documents, letters, pictures, music, and videos, is lost and in many situations cannot be recovered or costs lots of money to be recovered.
+Make sure you have backups of all your important data in case your computer fails.

 Protect the computer

-Make sure to protect your computer from electrical surges, brownouts, and black outs.
+Make sure to protect your computer from electrical surges, brownouts, and blackouts.
 At the very least, every computer user should have a decent surge protector on their computer and phone line if they use a modem.
-Surge protectors can help protect your computer during an electrical storm and could save you hundreds of dollars in repair, if it were to get damaged.
-It is also a good idea to have the computer running on a UPS, which can help prevent damage to a computer during a brownout or blackout.
+Surge protectors can help protect your computer during an electrical storm and could save you hundreds of dollars in repair costs if it were to get damaged.
+It is also a good idea to have computers on a UPS, which can help prevent damage to a computer during a brownout or blackout.